 The Authority is a regional, independent governmental agency created pursuant to an Interlocal Agreement between King County and the City of Seattle pursuant to RCW 39.34.030, in December 2019.
-The Authority provides consolidated services aligned for individuals and families who are experiencing homelessness or who are facing imminent risk of experiencing homelessness in the jurisdictional boundaries of King County.
+The Authority started up operations in the middle of 2021 and provides consolidated services aligned for individuals and families who are experiencing homelessness or who are facing imminent risk of experiencing homelessness in the jurisdictional boundaries of King County.

-The Authority is governed by a Governing Committee, comprised of 11 elected officials serving ex-officio, and individuals representing those with Lived Experience.
-The Implementation Board is responsible for operations and management of all Authority affairs.
-It is comprised of 13 members and shall provide strategic vision, community accountability and robust oversight for the Authority.
-The Authority is considered a jointly governed organization, by the Implementation Board, and the Governing Committee.
+The Authority is jointly governed by a Governing Committee and Implementation Board.
+The Governing Committee comprises of 11 elected officials serving ex-officio, and individuals representing those with Lived Experience.
+The Governing Committee provides high-level guidance and oversight, approves the budget and hires, terminates, and reviews the performance of the Authority's chief executive officer.
+The Implementation Board comprises of 13 members and provides goal setting and oversight similar to a board of directors. shall provide strategic vision, community accountability and robust oversight for the Authority.